 - Some illnesses may cause persistent crying.
 These include common infections, such as ear infections (otitis media) or urinary tract infections, and rarer infections, such as meningitis, encephalitis, or sepsis with dehydration.
 A persistent cry in a newborn may be the first sign of a serious illness, such as sepsis.

 - A serious injury from a fall, being shaken, or abuse may cause a child to cry for a long time.
-Other signs of injury, such as swelling, bruising, or bleeding, are usually present.
+There are usually other signs of injury, such as swelling, bruising, or bleeding.

 - Place your child in a safe place while you go into another room, relax, and calm yourself.